Aging is not a disease, but it comes with a number of symptoms that can be reduced with the right supplemental support.

 Certain antioxidants and plant extracts also benefit the aging brain and body:

 • Huperzine, or selagine: protects mitochondria and has neuroprotective effects, improving alertness and energy.

 • S-adenosyl-L-methionine (SAM-e): a co-substrate used in the production of nucleic acids, proteins, and lipids; has anti-inflammatory effects and supports the formation of joint cartilage.

 • Alpha lipoic acid: a potent antioxidant found in spinach, broccoli and liver.
 Restores vitamins C and E to their functional states.
 Used for diabetic neuropathies, hepatic and heart disease, and is a heavy metal chelator.

-Aging cannot be avoided, but complementing your patients’ diets with vitamins, minerals and natural plant extracts will help them fight the ever-present free radical damage occurring in their bodies, and allow them to lead longer, healthier lives.
+Aging cannot be avoided, but complementing your patients’ diets with supplemental support including vitamins, minerals and natural plant extracts will help them fight the ever-present free radical damage occurring in their bodies, and allow them to lead longer, healthier lives.